Endogen/OpenCryptoBot/commands.md

 `/whitepaper`

 **Description**
-Download the whitepaper of a given coin.
+Download the whitepaper of a given cryptocurrency.
 If no whitepaper can be found then there is the possibility to add a keyword to search an additional source.

 **Syntax**
 `/wp <symbol> (all)`